-ECG National Revenue Protection Taskforce chases defaulters | News Ghana
+ECG National Revenue Protection Taskforce Chases Defaulters | News Ghana

 “In some areas, the Company realized that the load on the available transformers’ were getting too high, hence, resulting in low voltage to customers in the catchment area.
 Several transformers were added to the existing ones serving Power City and surrounding areas in Prampram, Community 19, and behind the Emef Estate,” he said.

-He urged developers, and the public to desist from encroaching on the right of way which might have electricity network installations saying doing so led to delays in case of faults repairing.
+He urged developers, and the public to desist from encroaching on the right of way which might have electricity network installations, saying doing so often led to unnecessary delays in case of faults repairing, which eventually leads to delayed outage periods.

-He admonished the public against illegal connections which end up overloading ECG’s transformerss.
+He also admonished the public against illegal connections which end up overloading ECG’s transformers and therefore people the public to report suspected cases of illegal connections.

 “Illegal connections are one of the main reasons for transformer overloads, which leads to low voltages for consumers and sometimes, a total breakdown of the transformers, hence, plunging customers into outages till the transformers are replaced,” Mr. Appoe stated.